Toll-free telephone number: United Kingdom

-In the United Kingdom, toll-free telephone numbers are generally known as "freephone" numbers (British Telecom numbers are officially Freefone) and begin with the prefixes 0800 or 0808.
+In the United Kingdom, toll-free telephone numbers are generally known as "freephone" numbers (British Telecom numbers use the previously trademarked term Freefone) and begin with the prefixes 0800 or 0808.
 The most commonly used prefix is 0800, first used in November 1985.
 Additionally, numbers in the range 0808 80x xxxx are reserved for not-for-profit helplines, through a scheme negotiated by the Helplines Partnership (now known as the Helplines Association).

 Since 1 July 2015, all 0800 and 0808 numbers have been free to call from landlines and mobile phones alike.
 Most mobile phone operators had charged for such calls previously, with Orange being the final major network to introduce such charges during December 2005.
 Certain helplines, such as those in the 0808 80x xxxx series had remained free from most networks on a voluntary basis and some niche operators, such as Giffgaff always offered freephone calls at no charge.

 The UK mobile operators offer an alternative product to organisations who wish to provide toll-free services - 5-digit voice short codes which are sold through mobile aggregators.

 0500 numbers, introduced by Mercury Communications (later known as Cable & Wireless, now Vodafone) in 1982, were also freephone numbers (known as "FreeCall"), but were officially withdrawn by Ofcom on 3 June 2017.
 A three-year transition period prior to that had allowed existing subscribers to migrate to matching 080 85 numbers with the same final 6 digits as before.
 While the numbers had been portable, the 0500 range had been closed to new allocations since 1997/98.

 0500 numbers had six more digits after the prefix.
 0800 numbers can have six or seven digits after the prefix.
 0808 numbers have seven digits after the prefix.

 Freephone numbers in the range 08081 570000 to 570999 are blocked out by Ofcom for use as fictitious telephone numbers.